 If you feel like vitamin deficiencies can be affecting your sleep, contact your doctor to check your levels before taking any vitamins.

-If you are still having problems getting to sleep at night, feel free to contact us to find out more about how we can help you get a good night’s sleep and wake up ready to face the day.
+If you are still having problems getting to sleep at night, feel free to contact us to find out more regarding vitamin deficiencies or about how we can help you get a good night’s sleep and wake up ready to face the day.